MarcinOrlowski/php-text-table/docs/examples.md

 echo $table->renderAsString();
 ```

-which in turn should produce this nice ASCII table:
+which in turn should produce this table:

 ```php
 +----+-------+-------+